tearflake/symbolverse/docs/installation.md

 *Symbolverse* may expose its functionality through javascript API (Application Programming Interface), both in browser and in Node.js.

-To access the API from Node.js, install this package: `npm i @tearflake/symbolverse`, and include the following line in your code:
+To access the API from Node.js, install it by: `npm install git+ssh://github.com/tearflake/symbolverse`, and include the following line in your code:

 ```
 const Rewriter = require('@tearflake/symbolverse');